You can export and import whole sets of

 Replication is implemented as follows:

-the linked objects, such as components, environments, and pipelines, will be
+linked objects, such as components, environments, and pipelines, are exported

-- Users can select a set of environments that they want to export.
-If
+- You can select a set of environments that you want to export.
+If an

-- Exported files will contain component versions with files of the
+- Exported files contain component versions with files of the

 - Snapshots can be used instead of component versions if needed.